Top 15 Best NBA Players of All Time

 LeBron James is a forward for the Los Angeles Lakers.
 His career began with the Cleveland Cavaliers in 2003, where he left as a free agent to sign for Miami Heat.
 During his brief stay with the Heat, he won two NBA Championships, opting to re-sign for the Cavaliers after four seasons.
 This move proved to be another successful decision, leading the Cavaliers to victory in the NBA finals, overturning a 3-1 deficit.

 James’ record is incredible.
 He is the first player in NBA history to earn $1bn as an active player.
 While money may not buy happiness, it certainly shows success!
 He is the only player to have won an NBA Championship with three franchises as the NBA Finals MVP.
-James is a four-time NBA MVP and was selected to appear in 17 NBA All-Star games consecutively.
+They selected James to appear in 19 NBA All-Star games consecutively.
 He is also a three-time winner of the Sports Illustrated Sportsperson of the Year award and four-time Associated Press Athlete of the Year.

-LeBron is the one of the few players on our list who is still an active NBA player, which means he has time to improve his stats; even at 36.
+LeBron is one of the few players on our list who is still an active NBA player, which means he has time to improve his stats.
+He took the NBA record for most points scored in a career this season.
 If you would like to see how he is currently performing, check out his player profile.

 • Height: 6 ft 9 (2.06m)